freedomofpress/securedrop/docs/install.md

     $ ssh-copy-id <username>@<App IP address>
     $ ssh-copy-id <username>@<Mon IP address>

-Verify that you are able to authenticate to both servers without being prompted for a password:
+Verify that you are able to authenticate to both servers without being prompted for a password by running the below commands.

 ```sh
 ssh <username>@<App IP address> hostname
 ssh <username>@<Montior IP address> hostname
 ```
+Make sure to run the 'exit' command after testing each one.

 ### Gather the required information